jxrlee/codepath-facebook-navigation/README.md

 ######News Feed
 - Immediately after launch, display the loading indicator.
 - After 2 seconds, show the feed, which is a long image in a scrollable view.
+- Navigation bar should have the search button and messages button.

 ######More
 - Add a scrollable view of the "More" page.